maheshrijal/notes/docs/aws/ha.md

 !!! note
     ASG are free (You only pay for underlying EC2 instances)

-ASG are created with a **Launch Template**

-- Contains information about how to launch EC2 instances
+ASG are created with a **Launch Template**.
+It Contains information about how to launch EC2 instances

 - AMI + instance type
 - EC2 user data
 - SSH Keys